Bohem1/in-decommission/README.md

 Are there any existing integrations that hinders the decommisioning of the system?

 Make a list and address all items on the list!

+## Action

+Make RFC to enforce decommisioning of systems.
+List all RFCs in VSTS to enable us to follow up on the status